martinp23/peeksgroup-website/content/authors/authors/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Principal Investigator
-- Researchers

 ---

-Originally from the North West of England, near to Liverpool, Martin went north to the University of St Andrews for his undergraduate chemistry (MChem) degree.
-There his interest in supramolecular and physical-organic chemistry was sparked by research projects with Prof Doug Philp (2nd year).

-He then moved to the University of Oxford to work with Prof Harry L. Anderson for his DPhil (Oxford's name for a PhD).
-During his DPhil he explored electronic delocalization in molecular wires: specifically, porphyrin oligomers and nanorings.
-The project gave him extensive experience in the fundamentals of conjugated polymer chemistry, and aromaticity.

-In April 2017 he was awarded a Lindemann Trust Fellowship from the English Speaking Union, which supported his work at Massachusetts Institute of Technology, in Prof Timothy M. Swager's group, exploring magneto-optical polymers and other materials.
-From December 2018 to March 2019, he worked back in the Anderson group at Oxford.

-In June 2019, Martin started the Peeks group at UNSW Sydney, where he is a Scientia Lecturer.
-Research in the group explores the use of supramolecular chemistry to develop structure-property relationships for functional materials, and he retains an interest in exploring the nature and applications of (anti)aromaticity.